MetroStar/ib_manifest_util/documentation/docs/user-guide/updating_repos.md

 ```

-Okay, so assuming the Iron Bank repository has been cloned locally, then we can running the following command.
-This will update the two `repodata.json` files, the `Dockerfile` and `hardening_manifest.yaml`.
+Okay, so assuming the Iron Bank repository has been cloned locally and the repo has a `Dockerfile.tpl`, then running the following command will update the two `repodata.json`, the `Dockerfile` and the `hardening_manifest.yaml`.

 ```shell